MahendraPatibandla/Target-E-Commerce-SQL-Analysis/README.md

 This project was completed as a practical SQL data analysis exercise based on the provided Target E-Commerce Problem Statement.

 The analysis focuses on transforming raw e-commerce data into meaningful business insights using SQL.

-# ⭐ If you found this project useful, consider giving the repository a star!